 I currently work as an organisational psychologist for the ANS division of Isavia.
 Isavia is the air navigation service provider (ANS) for flights over the North-Atlantic Ocean, Iceland and Greenland as well as providing tower services for Keflavik, Reykjavík and Akureyri airports.

 My focus lies in psychological assessment of applicants but I am also the chief human factors expert for the ANS division.
 I believe it is necessary to not only review the effectiveness of selection tests (e.g. calculating their predictive power) but also consider how cost-effective they are for the organisation.
 Psychometric tools can be incredibly powerful and profitable for an organisation - but only if used correctly.

 - Project lead in selecting the first ever Greenlandic air traffic controllers for Kangerlussuaq airport (TWR and APP).
 This was a joint project between Isavia and Mittarfeqarfiit in January 2017.

-- Project lead on selecting the Icelandic air traffic controllers students in 2014 - 2016 (TWR, APP and ACP/ACS).
+- Project lead on selecting the Icelandic air traffic controllers students in 2014 - 2017 (TWR, APP and ACP/ACS).
 This intense application procedure involves a variety of psychometric tests, a work sample exercise, a psychological interview and oral language proficiency exams.
 This is repeated once a year.

 - Project lead in using a game-based assessment for the first time in air traffic controller selection.
 Before implementation a job analysis and profile needed to be mapped unto the assessment metrics and after the implementation the game-based assessment scores were compared with other selection criteria.